jstmcneil/Github-Action/GithubAction-Setup/README.md

 ![Webhook-Ex](/res/webhook_ex.png)

 Finally, a summary table is printed that shows which files failed and which ones passed.
+It will also provide details on the number of policy failures for each file.
+This can be utilized as some form of objective remediation prioritization.

 ![Webhook-Summary](/res/webhook_summary.png)